-40 % NAOH : 40 gm NAOH in 100 ml DI water.
+40 % NAOH: 40 gm NAOH in 100 ml DI water.

 Concentrated nitric acid causes nitration of activated benzene ring of tyrosine and tryptophan.
-(Benzene ring is considered activated when additonal groups are attached to it) The nitrated activated benzene is yellow in color.
-It turns to orange in alkaline medium..
+The nitrated activated benzene is yellow in color.
+It turns tro orange in alkaline medium..
 Phenylalanine also contains benzene ring, but ring is not activated, so it does not undergo nitration.
 The reaction can be hastened by heating.
 The heat may be produced by dilution of concentrated HNO3 with OS or may require heating.